Fees and Insurance

 Most others out of network

-*NOTE: All providers take United in network at this time EXCEPT Dr. Wes and Adrian Zelvy.
-They see United clients out of network.
+*Dr. Wes and Adrian Zelvy do not see United Health/Optima clients in-network.
 This means that the client pays a rate at time of service (set to the allowable charge for BCBS of Kansas for each provider), signs a document for United Healthcare, and FPS submits that document along with a receipt to United.
 United them sends a check for some percentage of that amount directly to the client OR applies the full amount to the deductable, depending on the plan.

 You must upload your insurance card before your first appointment or bring it with you and resubmit it anytime your insurance plan/company changes.
 If you do not, you will be considered a self-paying client until the card can be presented and required ot pay for services at time of delivery.